ZenGo-X/dlog-verifiable-enc/README.md

 # Verifiable Encryption of Elliptic Curve Discrete Log

-Implementation Dlog VE in Javascript (with Rust bindings) on top of the elliptic curve Secp256k1.<br>
+Implementation of Dlog VE in Javascript (with Rust bindings) on top of the elliptic curve Secp256k1.<br>

 ## Installation